EphraimFriedman/Restaurant-review/part-3/README.md

 ![](mockups/login-link.png)

 ### Release 2: CRUD'ing a Resource
-We'll not give users the ability to add new restaurants to the site.
+We'll now give users the ability to add new restaurants to the site.

 #### Creating Restuarants
 _Given:_